 A new event this year to raise funds for Type 1 diabetes involved people buying blue wigs and standing on a map of Australia drawn on the ground.

 This will be our final Bash.
-While it's still a fantastic event, three times is enough for us, and moreover, the event is growing larger each year.
-With rumours that over fifteen thousand people attended, it's all getting out of hand.
-We spoke to a volunteer who had been in the merchandise tent, and she said that over eleven million dollars had been spent during the Bash.
+Although it's still a fantastic event, three times is enough for us, and furthermore, the event is increasing in size each year.
+Rumours suggest that over fifteen thousand people attended, and it's all getting out of hand.
+We spoke to a volunteer who had been in the merchandise tent, and she mentioned that over eleven million pounds had been spent during the Bash.